-It has been well known for years that the life expectancy of men is less than that of women.
-According to a 2013 report from the Nation Center for Health Statistics, the life expectancy for males born in 2011 is 76.3 years versus 81.1 years for females.
-In fact, in every country in every region of the world for which statistics are available (with the sole expectation of the tiny state of Qatar).
-Men have shorter life expectancies than women.
-And yet, there has been little understanding of why this should be so.
+When it comes to men’s health, it has been well known for years that men do not live as long as women.
+According to a 2013 report from the Nation Center for Health Statistics, the life expectancy for males born in 2011 is 76.3 years.
+For females it’s 81.1 years.
+In fact, this bears out in every country in every region of the world for which statistics are available (with the sole exception of the tiny state of Qatar).

-The Assumption in the past was that biological differences between men and women were sufficient to account for the shorter life expectancy of men but new evidence indicates that this may not be the case.
+The assumption in the past was that biological differences between men and women were sufficient to account for men’s shorter life expectancy.
+But new evidence indicates that this may not be the case.
 Until recently, our understanding of health issues affecting men specifically has been hampered by the lack of systematic scientific inquiry into the unique ways that health and disease affect men.

-With regard to cancer, men were found to develop cancers earlier that should affect men and women equally, such as cancer of the lung, bladder and colon.
+With regard to cancer, men were found to develop cancers earlier that should affect men and women equally.
+These include cancer of the lung, bladder, and colon.
 As with cardiovascular disease, this is largely due to lifestyle and behavioral differences between men and women.
-Male cancer survival was also worse, 47% versus 56% for women.
+Male cancer survival was also worse, 47 percent versus 56 percent for women.

-In Europe, as in the US, obesity has been increasing and this, in turn, has been associated with increasing rates of hypertension, hyperlipidemia and diabetes as well as fat-associated cancers such as prostate bowel, liver and kidney.
-The authors noted that 46% of men between 25 and 34 years of age were overweight or obese versus 25% of women.
+In Europe, as in the US, obesity has been increasing.
+And this, in turn, has been associated with increasing rates of hypertension, hyperlipidemia, and diabetes, as well as fat-associated cancers such as prostate, bowel, liver and kidney.
+The authors noted that 46 percent of men between 25 and 34 years of age were overweight or obese versus 25% of women.

 The higher rates of preventable deaths in men have impacts that go far beyond the loss of life.
 Many premature deaths are preceded by many years of chronic illness during which the affected individual may experience limitations on their ability to work and their quality of life.
 Because, in many countries, men are still the main breadwinners in families, their chronic illness, disability and early death can result in financial hardship and poverty for their families.
 Their illness can prevent a heavy emotional burden for the family both while they are ill and after they have died.

-Craig Rinder, MD, is a board-certified urologist and Director of the Men’s Health program at Brattleboro Memorial Hospital.
+Author Craig Rinder, MD, is a board-certified urologist with BMH Urology and Director of the Men’s Health program at Brattleboro Memorial Hospital.
 He can be reached at 802-251-8720.